-CASA is committed to complying fully with the American with Disabilities Act (ADA) and ensuring equal opportunities for qualified persons with disabilities.
+Galveston CASA is committed to complying fully with the American with Disabilities Act (ADA) and ensuring equal opportunities for qualified persons with disabilities.
 Per-service inquiries are made regarding only an applicant's ability to perform the essential functions of the position.
 Reasonable accommodation is available to all disabled volunteers in situations in which their disability affects the performance of job functions.
 All selections are based on the merits of the situation in accordance with defined criteria, not disability of the individual.
-CASA is also committed not to discriminate against any qualified volunteers because they are related to or associated with a person with a disability.
-CASA will follow any state or local law that provides individuals with disabilities greater protection than the ADA.
+Galveston CASA is also committed not to discriminate against any qualified volunteers because they are related to or associated with a person with a disability.
+Galveston CASA will follow any state or local law that provides individuals with disabilities greater protection than the ADA.

-Section 2: INCLEMENT WEATHER
+Section 2: INCLEMENT WEATHER/EMERGENCIES/DISASTER

-It is our policy to maintain essential services and operations during any severe weather or emergency condition while providing for the protection, safety, and health of our volunteers.
-Severe weather/emergency conditions are defined as ice accumulations, floods, snowstorms, hurricanes, or tornado damage that significantly affects the normal operations of CASA.
+It is our policy to maintain essential services and operations during any severe weather, emergency or disaster (such as Pandemic) condition while providing for the protection, safety, and health of our volunteers.
+Severe weather/emergency conditions are defined as ice accumulations, floods, snowstorms, hurricanes, or tornado damage that significantly affects the normal operations of Galveston CASA and other emergencies as directed by national, state, county, and local authorities (such as a Pandemic).